Nova Measuring Instruments (NASDAQ:NVMI) Downgraded to Hold at Zacks Investment Research

-Zacks Investment Research cut shares of Nova Measuring Instruments (NASDAQ:NVMI) from a strong-buy rating to a hold rating in a research report report published on Wednesday morning, Zacks.com reports.
+Zacks Investment Research cut shares of Nova Measuring Instruments (NASDAQ:NVMI) from a strong-buy rating to a hold rating in a report published on Wednesday, Zacks.com reports.

 According to Zacks, “NOVA LTD is a provider of metrology solutions for advanced process control used in semiconductor manufacturing.
 The company’s product portfolio combines hardware and cutting-edge software.
 NOVA LTD, formerly known as NOVA MEASURING, is based in REHOVOT, Israel. “

-Other equities analysts also recently issued reports about the stock.
-Bank of America boosted their target price on shares of Nova Measuring Instruments from $120.00 to $125.00 and gave the stock a buy rating in a report on Friday, September 17th.
-Benchmark lifted their price objective on shares of Nova Measuring Instruments from $136.00 to $146.00 and gave the stock a buy rating in a research report on Wednesday, November 17th.
-Barclays lifted their price objective on shares of Nova Measuring Instruments from $120.00 to $125.00 and gave the stock an overweight rating in a research report on Friday, September 17th.
-Finally, Needham & Company LLC lifted their price objective on shares of Nova Measuring Instruments from $135.00 to $150.00 and gave the stock a buy rating in a research report on Wednesday, November 17th.
-One research analyst has rated the stock with a hold rating and seven have assigned a buy rating to the stock.
-Based on data from MarketBeat.com, Nova Measuring Instruments presently has an average rating of Buy and a consensus target price of $125.13.
+Several other equities analysts have also recently weighed in on NVMI.
+Benchmark raised their price objective on Nova Measuring Instruments from $136.00 to $146.00 and gave the company a buy rating in a report on Wednesday, November 17th.
+Needham & Company LLC lifted their price target on shares of Nova Measuring Instruments from $135.00 to $150.00 and gave the company a buy rating in a research report on Wednesday, November 17th.
+Bank of America lifted their price target on shares of Nova Measuring Instruments from $120.00 to $125.00 and gave the company a buy rating in a research report on Friday, September 17th.
+Finally, Barclays lifted their price objective on shares of Nova Measuring Instruments from $120.00 to $125.00 and gave the company an overweight rating in a research note on Friday, September 17th.
+One equities research analyst has rated the stock with a hold rating and seven have issued a buy rating to the company.
+According to MarketBeat, Nova Measuring Instruments presently has an average rating of Buy and a consensus price target of $125.13.

-Nova Measuring Instruments (NASDAQ:NVMI) last posted its quarterly earnings data on Thursday, November 4th.
-The semiconductor company reported $1.16 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.92 by $0.24.
-Nova Measuring Instruments had a net margin of 22.79% and a return on equity of 22.05%.
-The company had revenue of $112.70 million for the quarter, compared to the consensus estimate of $102.81 million.
-During the same period last year, the company earned $0.52 earnings per share.
+Nova Measuring Instruments (NASDAQ:NVMI) last issued its quarterly earnings data on Thursday, November 4th.
+The semiconductor company reported $1.16 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.92 by $0.24.
+The business had revenue of $112.70 million for the quarter, compared to the consensus estimate of $102.81 million.
+Nova Measuring Instruments had a return on equity of 22.05% and a net margin of 22.79%.
 The firm’s revenue was up 62.2% compared to the same quarter last year.
-On average, sell-side analysts predict that Nova Measuring Instruments will post 3.55 earnings per share for the current fiscal year.
+During the same quarter last year, the business posted $0.52 EPS.
+Equities research analysts predict that Nova Measuring Instruments will post 3.55 EPS for the current fiscal year.

-Several institutional investors have recently made changes to their positions in NVMI.
-Meitav Dash Investments Ltd. boosted its position in shares of Nova Measuring Instruments by 34.0% in the second quarter.
-Meitav Dash Investments Ltd. now owns 585,849 shares of the semiconductor company’s stock valued at $60,212,000 after acquiring an additional 148,511 shares during the period.
-Sei Investments Co. boosted its position in shares of Nova Measuring Instruments by 11.4% in the second quarter.
-Sei Investments Co. now owns 22,825 shares of the semiconductor company’s stock valued at $2,361,000 after acquiring an additional 2,327 shares during the period.
-Wolverine Trading LLC bought a new stake in Nova Measuring Instruments during the second quarter worth about $455,000.
-Penobscot Investment Management Company Inc. bought a new stake in Nova Measuring Instruments during the second quarter worth about $206,000.
-Finally, Van ECK Associates Corp bought a new stake in Nova Measuring Instruments during the second quarter worth about $673,000.
-68.37% of the stock is owned by institutional investors.
+Several institutional investors and hedge funds have recently bought and sold shares of NVMI.
+Meitav Dash Investments Ltd. grew its position in Nova Measuring Instruments by 34.0% in the 2nd quarter.
+Meitav Dash Investments Ltd. now owns 585,849 shares of the semiconductor company’s stock worth $60,212,000 after purchasing an additional 148,511 shares in the last quarter.
+Sei Investments Co. grew its position in Nova Measuring Instruments by 11.4% in the 2nd quarter.
+Sei Investments Co. now owns 22,825 shares of the semiconductor company’s stock worth $2,361,000 after purchasing an additional 2,327 shares in the last quarter.
+Wolverine Trading LLC bought a new stake in Nova Measuring Instruments in the 2nd quarter worth about $455,000.
+Penobscot Investment Management Company Inc. bought a new stake in Nova Measuring Instruments in the 2nd quarter worth about $206,000.
+Finally, Van ECK Associates Corp bought a new stake in Nova Measuring Instruments in the 2nd quarter worth about $673,000.
+Institutional investors own 68.37% of the company’s stock.

 Nova Ltd. engages in the provision of metrology solutions for the semiconductor manufacturing industry.
 Its products and services include dimensional metrology, in-line materials metrology for semiconductor manufacturing, and software modeling.
 The company was founded by Giora Dishon and Moshe Finarov in May 1993 and is headquartered in Rehovot, Israel.